P-p-H-d/mlib/README.md

 ##### void string\_out\_str(FILE *f, const string\_t v)

-Write a string into a FILE:
+Write a string into a FILE as a formatted string:
 Outputs the input string while quoting around, replacing any \" by \\\" within the string, and quote special characters.

 ##### bool string\_in\_str(string\_t v, FILE *f)

-Read a string from a FILE.
+Read a formatted string from a FILE.
 The string shall follow the formatting rules of string\_out\_str.
 It returns true if it has successfully parsed the string, false otherwise.
 In this case, the position within the FILE is undefined.